Why use concrete sensors as a concrete

 3) Improved answers to contractors on expected curing and drying time

-We are experiencing that many ready-mix suppliers are often getting questions about how the concrete is curing and what the contractor could expect.
+Answer questions from contractors relating to concrete curing and what the contractor could expect.
 The sensor is a nice and easy way to explain this.

-There are, in other words, plenty of opportunities to keep track of many parameters on the job sites and automatically.
-Everything is done easily, remotely, and independently of people involved in monitoring and reporting data – how easy is that?
+There are plenty of opportunities to keep track of the many parameters on the job sites automatically.
+Everything is done easily, remotely, and independently.

 Get the most out of green concretes

-One of the new big concrete trends globally is the new green concrete with a low (at least lower) carbon footprint compared to traditionally used concrete.
-Some of these new concrete mixes substitute part of the limestone or calcium silicate present in normal concrete with clay products.
+The new big global concrete trend is ‘green’ concrete.
+With a low, or at least lower, carbon footprint compared to traditionally concrete.
+Some of these new concrete mixes substitute part of the limestone or calcium silicate present in traditional concrete with clay products.